RobertoRiveraT/chatbot_arelia-frontend/README.md

 # Frontend - Webpage Portfolio (Angular)

-This project is the frontend for the portfolio webpage, previously known as `RRT Portfolio Webpage`.
-It is built with Angular and automatically deployed to QA and production environments via Vercel.
+This project is the frontend for the portfolio webpage.
+It is built with Angular and automatically deployed to QA and production environments via Github and Vercel.

 ---